aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

 ```

 ## Install Cluster Autoscaler in workload cluster

+  {{% alert title="Important" color="warning" %}}

+   While following this guide to install packages on a workload cluster, please make sure the `kubeconfig` is pointing to the management cluster that was used to create the workload cluster.
+The only exception is when you need to create a new namespace, the command `kubectl create <namespace>` should be executed with `kubeconfig` pointing to the workload cluster.

+  {{% /alert %}}

 A few extra steps are required to install cluster autoscaler in a workload cluster instead of the management cluster.